-Ovarian cysts are small fluid-filled sacs that develop in a woman’s ovaries.
+Ovarian cysts are small fluid-filled sacs that develop in one’s ovaries.
 Most cysts are harmless, but some may cause problems such as rupturing, bleeding, or pain; and surgery may be required to remove the cyst(s).

 In Chinese medicine cysts are considered an accumulation of phlegm and/or blood stagnation.

 Certain points along the meridians tonify Yang.
 There are many ways to do this.
-Many treatments are aimed at nourishing the Kidneys especially when the person is susceptible to cold, has back problems, weight gain, phlegm and fatigue.
-Others treatments are geared towards raising the Spleen Qi especially if the person has digestive issues, insomnia, bruises easily and feels fatigue.
+Many treatments are aimed at nourishing the Kidneys especially when the person is susceptible to cold, has back problems, weight gain, phlegm, and fatigue.
+Other treatments are geared towards raising the Spleen Qi especially if the person has digestive issues, insomnia, bruises easily, and feels fatigued.
 Additionally, it is important to move blood in order to disperse stagnation.
 I often use a heat lamp and castor oil packs on the abdomen to facilitate movement.

 Chinese Herbal Formulas

-Dietary therapy is an intrinsic element to Traditional Chinese Medicine.
+Dietary therapy is an intrinsic element of Traditional Chinese Medicine.
 If you are trying to reduce the growth of cysts it is imperative to reduce or eliminate phlegm producing foods such as:

 - Ice cream